Authing/authing-flutter-sdk/authing/README.md

 **error**

-* 2026 if email has been registered already
+* 2026 if username has been registered already

 <br>